 Instead we gather larger information about the region.
 We ask questions like, Where does this stream go?
 We notice there is a lake around here, have you been there?
 Is there a shepherd’s trail that links this side of the grassland to that side?

 We hold these discussions over many days and sessions, usually months, slowly absorbing the topography of the region, forming mental maps.

-Why trek extensions make for good explorations
+Trek extensions also make for good explorations

-Or we keep a few days in hand to see if other extensions crop up when we explore a region.
+We always keep a few days in hand to see if other extensions crop up when we explore a region.
 When we explored the Dayara Bugyal, we always had the Siyari region in mind (ridge extension of Dayara meadows) and even the Gidara Bugyal area.
 These require more days to explore — they are remote and unknown, but they do throw up great surprises.

 That’s another thing about explorations — we always try to explore a trail quickly.
 We want to get an overall idea of the trail first.
 We want to see if it is great for future trekkers.
-Or we don’t spend too much time on it.

 When we explored Kashmir Great Lakes for the first time, we wrapped up the trek in 4 days but sauntered around the lakes for an extra day.
 Later, the trek became a 7 day event.